openlibhums/memory-alpha/content/support/journal-management/editorial-team.md

 If someone does not have an account yet, you can either invite them to create an account or create one on their behalf by clicking **Add new user**.

-If you are setting up a group where multiple users do not have accounts yet, you may wish to use the editorial team import process instead. <!--missing hyperlink--> This process allows you to easily create editorial groups where the members do not yet have accounts.
+If you are setting up a group where multiple users do not have accounts yet, you may wish to use the editorial team import process instead. <!--missing hyperlink--> This process allows you to create editorial groups where the members do not yet have accounts.

 Alternatively, if you do not want to create a Janeway account for every individual, you can list names directly in the **Group description** box.
 This field supports HTML and uses a rich-text editor, so you ccould list the editors using formatted text (for example, a bulleted list).